Weather Thermometers – What They Are And How They Work

 They are less robust than the thermometers designed to be kept in the food while cooking and are not intended to stay in the food throughout the whole cooking process.

-These include digital instant-read (thermistor) thermometers, dial instant-read (bimetal) thermometers, thermometer-fork combination, and thermocouples.
+These include digital instant-read (thermistor) thermometers, dial instant-read (bimetal) thermometers, thermometer-fork combinations, and thermocouples.

 This section focused on the different types of thermometers and their use, but the following section addresses this article’s main subject: weather thermometers.